 Fictionist formed in 2008 when Maxfield, Kitterman, and Connolly were introduced to keyboardist Jacob Jones and drummer Aaron Anderson, longtime friends and Sacramento natives.
 The band’s previous records include Invisible Hand (2009), Lasting Echo (2010), a self-titled EP (2012), and an unreleased album for Atlantic Records (2013), produced by Ron Aniello (of Bruce Springsteen’s Wrecking Ball).
 The Atlantic album, explains Connolly, was “huge-sounding and cool, but neither we nor the label felt settled about it, so we regrouped and recorded the album that we meant to record in the first place.”

-Fictionist—the new, self-titled, full-length album—drops in Provo on October 3 and nationally on October 7, 2014, accompanied by national tour dates (TBA).
+Fictionist—the new, self-titled, full-length album—was released nationally on October 7, 2014, accompanied by national tour dates.